|

 Procedural and substantive

-do, e.g., with the exercise of proper and valid jurisdiction by the
+e.g., with the exercise of proper and valid jurisdiction by the foreign judge

-foreign judge (known as "competencia de origin").
-In this respect
+(known as "competencia de origin").
+In this respect the criteria

-the criteria established by the provisions included in Articles 564 – 568
+established by the provisions included in Articles 564 – 568 have to be

-that must be complied with to be provided with "executive force" when
+must be complied with to be provided with "executive force" when foreign

-foreign judgements are to be enforced in Mexico coactively, in proceedings
+judgements are to be enforced in Mexico coactively, in proceedings known as

-rendered abroad, may have "executive effect" if the comply with the
+have "executive effect" if the comply with the following conditions:

 I. |